 How to Make Aging in Place a Reality

 Examples of this design philosophy include having bright lighting abundant throughout the home since our vision tends to fade as we get older.
-Wide open hallways that can accommodate wheelchairs is another example.
+Wide open hallways that can accommodate wheelchairs are another example.
 An open floor plan in general can help since our hearing tends to go as we get older, and open plans enable you to see others more easily.

 The Kitchen and Bathroom Are Particularly Important

 These two rooms are probably the most important in the home as far as making them more comfortable and usable for the elderly.
-It is possible to remodel a kitchen or bathroom in a way that makes it perfectly adaptable for the desires of the young and the needs of the old.
+It is possible to remodel a kitchen or renovate a bathroom in a way that makes it perfectly adaptable for the desires of the young and the needs of the old.

 A Kitchen Design That’s Friendly for the Elderly